sourdough baking tips and resources

 WHAT DO I DO WITH MY SOURDOUGH DISCARD?

 It’s true — when you feed your starter, you often throw away a lot of excess starter that seems wasteful.
-The good news is there are a ton of recipes out there for using sourdough discard — in pancakes, waffles, crackers, etc. I plan to add a few recipes of my own to GVD that use sourdough discard, so stay tuned!
+The good news is there are plenty of recipes that use sourdough discard — such as pancakes, waffles, focaccia, muffins, etc.

 HOW DO I KNOW IF MY SOURDOUGH DOUGH IS READY TO BAKE?